Ross-Byrne/HTMLCanvas2DPlatformer/README.md

 ### Controls

 To move, the Left and Right Arrow keys move The Gambler left and right.
 The Up and Down Arrow keys let him climb up and down Ladders.
+Remember, you can only jump on a ladder when you're at the top!

 ### Aim of The Game